boardsite-io/boardsite/README.md

 - [x] Custom themes
 - [x] Many more...

-Thank you for your support! ❤️
+Thanks for your support! ❤️

 # Installation